Roxanne Perez: Independent circuit (2018–2022)

-Gonzalez began training at age 13, and later trained under Booker T starting at age 16.
+Gonzalez began training at age 13, and later trained under Booker T under Reality of Wrestling school starting at age 16.
 She made her professional wrestling debut in December 2018 under the ring name Rok-C as she began wrestling for Booker T's promotion Reality of Wrestling (ROW).
 Rok-C spent the majority of her rookie years wrestling for promotions across her home state of Texas, most notably for ROW where she won the women's title, the ROW Diamonds Division Championship.

 Ring of Honor (2021–2022)

 In April 2021, Rok-C made her Ring of Honor (ROH) debut teaming with Max the Impaler in a time limit draw against Laynie Luck and Hyan.
 Rok-C then competed in the ROH Women's World Championship tournament where she defeated the likes of Sumie Sakai, Quinn McKay, and Angelina Love.
 In the finals at Death Before Dishonor XVIII, she defeated Miranda Alize to become the inaugural ROH Women's World Champion and youngest female champion in company history at age 19.
 At Final Battle, she retained her championship against Willow Nightingale in what was ROH's last pay-per-view event before going on hiatus.
 During post match, she was confronted by former Impact Knockouts Champion and reigning AAA Reina de Reinas Champion Deonna Purrazzo, who proposed a winner take all match at a future Impact Wrestling event.
 The match took place on the January 13 episode of Impact!, where she lost the ROH Women's World Championship against Purrazzo, who also put the AAA Reina de Reinas title on the line.